 That's not all, however - subscribers get access to Amazon Music, which includes over 2 million ad-free songs, as well as access to a rotating selection of eBooks and magazines with Prime Reading and a free Kindle book from the Editors' six picks each month with Amazon First Reads.
 Oh, and Prime Members also get unlimited photo storage and try before you buy with Prime Wardrobe.

 What is Amazon Prime Video?

 Prime Video is a streaming TV and movie service from online shopping company Amazon.
 Launched in 2014, it allows Prime members to watch TV via an internet connection, without having to download.
 If you're using a tablet or mobile device, you can also download episodes to watch later – handy if you're a binge-watching commuter.

 You don't buy individual series or films on Amazon Prime Video.
 Instead, you pay a monthly subscription which gives you access to a whole library of programmes to watch.
-Any programme that is included in the membership will have a Prime symbol over the image in search results (see screenshot below).
+Any programme that is included in the membership will have a Prime symbol over the image in search results, like in the screenshot below.